The foundation for good attendance is a strong partnership between the school, parents and the student.

 Absence results in lost learning time and, although students may endeavour to catch up missed work, it cannot replace the teacher-led learning that has taken place.
 Absentees also miss out on the rich programme of extra‐curricular activities and events that make the school experience so enjoyable.
 The table below highlights the negative educational impact absences can have on a child’s learning.

-It is the legal responsibility for the parents of all registered students to secure regular attendance of their children.
+Introduction - It is the legal responsibility for the parents of all registered students to secure regular attendance of their children.

 Gable Hall School recognises that all students have the fundamental right to be educated and regular attendance is crucial to learning.
 Good attendance and punctuality also minimises the risks of student involvement in antisocial behaviour or becoming victims or perpetrators of crime or abuse.
 Erratic attendance and poor punctuality create barriers to learning for the individual and are highly disruptive for the teacher and the class.
 All staff have a key role to play in promoting good habits not only by the example they set but also by condemning poor attendance or punctuality.
 Teacher disapproval is known to be highly effective in reducing absenteeism, and there is clear evidence to link high levels of attendance to achievement of attainment targets.